groupdocs-conversion/Groupdocs-Conversion-Reference-Tutorials/content/english/java/document-operations/convert-documents-streams-java-groupdocs/_index.md

 ### Acquiring a License

-You can start with a free trial to explore the features of GroupDocs.Conversion for Java.
-If you find it useful, consider purchasing a license or requesting a temporary one for extensive evaluation.
+You can start with a free trial to explore GroupDocs.Conversion for Java.
+For production deployments, purchase a license or request a temporary license for extended testing.

 ## Implementation Guide

-Now that your environment is ready, let's dive into implementing document conversion from streams.
+Below is a step‑by‑step walkthrough that shows **how to convert a DOCX file to PDF from a stream**.

 ### Load Document from Stream

 This feature allows you to convert documents directly from input streams without needing them stored on disk first.
-Here’s how you can achieve this:

 #### Step 1: Import Required Packages

-Start by importing the necessary packages for handling conversions and exceptions:

 ```java
 import com.groupdocs.conversion.Converter;